lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 |

-The user can choose to fit all the experimental traces 100 times, a single trace 20 times or a demo version where a trace is fitted 5 times.
-For the single trace and the demo version the user can choose the number of the trace to be fitted.
+The user can choose to fit all experimental traces 100 times, a single trace 20 times or use a demo version where a trace is fitted 5 times.
+For the single trace and the demo version the user can choose the trace to be fitted.

-Once the job is completed, the output files will be in the collab storage under different directories, according to the system used.
+Once the job is completed, the output files will be in the Collab storage under different directories, according to the system used.

 JURECA: results are saved under the results/output_submissionTime folder;